-New Certificate in Translation & Interpreting Offered at Loyola GO »
+Certificate in Healthcare Translation & Interpreting

-The Certificate in Translation & Interpreting is a non-credit certificate program offered jointly from the Office of Professional & Continuing Studies and the Department of Languages & Cultures.
+The Certificate in Translation & Interpreting (TRIN) is a non-credit certificate program offered jointly by the Office of Professional & Continuing Studies and the Department of Languages & Cultures.
 It is designed for fully bilingual students who are interested in learning techniques and codes of practice in the fields of Spanish/English, English/Spanish translation and interpreting in legal and/or healthcare settings.